 Flocknote has also been a great evangelization tool for their church.
 For example, Cristina teaches a confirmation class for their high schoolers.
-After each class she sends their parents a Flocknote letting them know what they discussed in class.
-If they watched a video that day she is able to incorporate it into the note using the embedded video feature.
+After each class, she sends their parents a Flocknote letting them know what they discussed that day.
+If they watched a video, she is able to incorporate it into the note using the embedded video feature.

 “This is just another way to give them a window of opportunity with their kids and what might be going on within their hearts,” said Cristina.

 Sending out Volunteer Requests